 The four GED exams must be taken entirely in a computerized form.
 There is no paper-based version available anymore, except for students that qualify for an accommodation that requires otherwise.

 GED testing is only open to adults who never completed their high school curriculum, and the diploma that’s awarded upon successful completion is equivalent to a regular high school credential.

 Orientation sessions, classes, and tutoring sessions are offered at numerous locations in every state, and this website not only provides free online GED prep classes and practice tests but also lists just about every GED prep class and GED test location across the nation.

 Students can prepare for one of the four exams at a time as they may take one test before preparing for another subtest, and they can take different subtests at different testing sites.

 In most states, test fees for the computer-formatted subtests are $30.00 per individual test or $120 for the entire GED battery, but online testing is more expensive.
 Some states require test-takers to first attain satisfactory scores on the GED Ready® practice test, but most don’t.

 However, to qualify for taking the GED exam online, applicants must first reach ‘green’ (likely to pass) scores on the GED Ready test.

 The overall impression is that computer-based GED testing gives test-takers a far better testing experience.
 Some of the features include:

 - Instant GED Score Report.
 No more waiting in anxiety for weeks.
-Students now can leave the test centers knowing what they scored on the test they took.
+Students can now leave the test centers knowing what they scored on the test they took.
 Only the essay result will come a bit later.

 - Take the Test Where and When you Want.
 All test-taker can test at their own pace.
 The online registration process allows students to select the date, time, and subject that fits them best.
-And if they complete the tests before the allotted timeframe has expired, they’re no longer required to waiting until the entire room had finished.
+And if they complete the tests before the allotted timeframe has expired, they’re no longer required to wait until the entire room had finished.

 Online Prep Classes